dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPassiveDnsCount| Total number of passive DNS IP addresses that were observed by AlienVault to be pointing to the given domain |
 | $AVOTXPassiveDnsHostnames| List of hostnames whose hostnames were observed by AlienVault to be pointing to the given domain |

-### Domain WHOIS Report
+### Retrieve Domain WHOIS Report

 WHOIS data captured for the given domain only (information regarding domains related to the given domain has not been added yet)

+- input : A Domain name

 ```
 _fetch $Domain from testingintegrations limit 1
 >>_lookup alienvaultotx get_domain_whois_report $Domain
 ```

+###### Sample walkthrough video for domain WHOIS report

 [![Get Domain WHOIS Report Walkthrough Video](readme-media/GIFs/get_domain_whois_report.gif)](https://youtu.be/D6_FwbG2fso)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|